 Lemonade’s Full Monty

-Next week my co-founder Shai will share fascinating metrics and insights in our Lemonade Startup Report: conversion rates, growth dynamics and suchlike (a worthy follow-on to his acclaimed first 48 hour report).
+Next week my co-founder Shai will share fascinating metrics and insights in our Lemonade Startup Report: conversion rates, growth dynamics and suchlike (a worthy follow-on to his report on our first 48 hours).

 One of the benefits of being a private company is that your steps and missteps are kept private.
 That’s important: companies want to keep ‘steps’ from competitors, and ‘missteps’ from everyone.
 So why are we doing the full-frontal?